 - History assessment is an ongoing monitoring of children's understanding, knowledge and skills by the class teacher, throughout a unit of work, against both Historical Knowledge and Understanding as well as Historical Skills: Chronology, Historical Enquiry and Historical Interpretation.
-This assessment is then used to inform teachers with their planning, lesson activities and adaptations. - Children are given written or verbal feedback to help guide his or her progress, in line with the school's Feedback Policy. - The progress and development of pupils within the EYFS is assessed against the early learning goals outlined in the 'Statutory framework for the early years foundation stage'. - The progress and development of pupils within KS1 and KS2 is assessed against the descriptors outlined in the national curriculum. - Summative assessments are completed at the end of the school year by class teachers across each year group of the school to inform the subject leader of progress or skills and knowledge still to be embedded.
-This is recorded and passed on to the next teacher and subject leader using the school's tracking document - Parents will be provided with an annual report in the Summer Term which will inform them of their child's attainment in History.
-Verbal reports will be provided at parents evening. - History is also monitored by the subject leader throughout the year in the form of book monitoring, looking at outcomes and through pupil voice to discuss their learning and understanding and establish the impact of the teaching taking place.
+This assessment is then used to inform teachers with their planning, lesson activities and adaptations. - Children are given written or verbal feedback to help guide his or her progress, in line with the school's Feedback Policy. - The progress and development of pupils within the EYFS is assessed against the early learning goals outlined in the 'Statutory Framework for the Early Years Foundation Stage'. - The progress and development of pupils within KS1 and KS2 is assessed against the descriptors outlined in the National Curriculum. - Summative assessments are completed at the end of each unit of work to inform the class teacher and subject leader of progress or skills and knowledge still to be embedded.
+This enables the teacher to plan for additional opportunities to address misconceptions or to further embed historical skills.
+This information is recorded and passed on to the next teacher and subject leader using the school's tracking document

+- Parents will be provided with an annual report in the Summer Term which will inform them of their child's attainment in History.
+Verbal reports will be provided at parents evening. - History is also monitored by the subject leader throughout the year in the form of book monitoring, looking at outcomes and through pupil voice to discuss pupil's learning and understanding and establish the impact of the teaching taking place.